 Paul Goebel played on the freshman team in 1919 and worked hard to get his chance on the varsity squad in 1920.
-Apparently, Paul learned how to play football the way Fieldling Yost liked.
+Apparently, Goebel learned how to play football the way Fieldling Yost liked.
 He started seven games at right end in 1920 and earn his first varsity letter.
 Michigan finished the 1920 season with a record of 5 wins and 2 losses.
 They went 2-2-0 in the conference with was only good enough for sixth place.
 Definitely not up to Yost’s expectations, but better than the losing season of 1919 (3-4-0)

 Goebel returned in 1921 to improve on his play and hopefully to help the Wolverines do the same!
 He started seven more games in his Junior year and earned his second letter on a team that continued to improve.
 In fact, Paul played so well that he earned All-American honors.
 The Wolverines ended the season with a final record of 5-1-1.
 They finished with a conference record of 2-1-1 and moved up to fifth place.
 Better, but not good enough for Fielding Yost!

 Senior Paul Goebel returned to play end for one more season under the legendary Fielding Yost.
 He would, however, have another title.
 Paul was named captain of the 1922 Michigan Football team.
 It is a huge honor to be named a Michigan captain and Paul Goebel took the responsibility very seriously.
 Despite some chronic knee problems, he did his best to lead the Wolverines on the field and in the locker room.
 Goebel actually played the season with a knee brace and it helped him stay on the field.
 He started five games at right end and earned his third varsity letter.
-More importantly, he led Michigan to the conference championship when the Wolverines finished the Big Ten season with a perfect record of 4-0-0.
+More importantly, he led Michigan to the conference championship.
+The Wolverines finished the Big Ten season with a perfect record of 4-0-0.
 The only blemish on the 1922 season was a tie (0-0) against Vanderbilt.
 Michigan ended the season with a final record of 6-0-1.

 Paul Goebel had an outstanding football career at Michigan.
 Here are some interesting firsts that connect Paul Goebel and Wolverine Football: